Introduction to the Simien Mountains

 The Simien Mountains are one of Ethiopia’s most popular destinations.
 Sitting just north of Gondar, it’s easily accessible along the northern circuit of Ethiopia.
 Comprising 220 square kilometres of peaks, plateaus, vistas and valleys, the park offers stunning viewpoints and some of the best trekking routes in Africa.

 The two lodges in the area, Simien Lodge and Limalimo Lodge, offer great alternatives to the typical camping and trekking setup, meaning whatever your budget, fitness levels, or accommodation preferences, you can visit the Simien Mountains and enjoy all the beauty the park has to offer.

 The entire Simien range is characterized by exceptional scenery.
 As you advance further into the park, the altitude increases and the viewpoints become increasingly spectacular.
 The first major viewpoint you’ll encounter is Imet Gogo, sitting at 3,926m between the Gich and Chennek campsites.

 There are three main campsites set up in the park: Sankaber, Gich, and Chennek.
-A typical route through the Simiens is a 4 day trek through the park as you trek from camp to camp.
+A typical route through the Simiens is a 4 day trek through through the park.
 Most visitors add on a night at the luxurious Limalimo Lodge at the end of the trek for some much deserved relaxation.

 You can explore the great hiking routes of the Simiens regardless of whether you stay at a lodge or camp.
 If you're staying at Limalimo Lodge, you'll need to take a short drive into the park each morning.